snxxxz/udp-floor-flood/README.md

 **Source Code Availability:**

 This repository currently contains the compiled executable for `udp-floor-flood`.
-The full source code will be made publicly available on **January 1st, 2026**.
+The full source code will be made publicly available on by **January 1st, 2026**.

 **Why the Delay?**